kajott/GIPS/ShaderFormat.md

 This is done using the function `vec4 pixel(vec2 position)` that is defined in GIPS' boilerplate section.
 It looks up the RGBA color in the source image at the specified position.
-(Technically, this is a wrapper around the GLSL `texture` function that operates on GIPS' predefined input texture and performs the necessary coordinate transforms.)

 Pixels outside of the image area can be addressed;
 they will return the color of the closest pixel on the edge